pal-16/stardapp/README.md

 5. Client saves the ttlFileUri in browser's local storage.
 6. Client now proceeds to mint the Quick-NFT because now it has the token-uri.
 7. User reconnects his wallet with the intention to view the private content.
 8. When he connects the wallet, he basically signs a nonce.
-The client passes the nonce, signature, his wallet address and the saved ttlFileUri to the back end where the latter runs 3 checks: verifies the signature, verifies that the address holds the Quick-NFT and ensures that ttlFile exists.
-If both are satisfied, it issues an access token to the client as a cookie.
+The client passes the nonce, signature, his wallet address and the saved ttlFileUri to the back end where the latter runs 3 checks: verifies the signature, verifies that the address holds the Quick-NFT, checks that the ttlFile was created by it (using `getItemMeta` method of `arseeding-js`) and ensures that ttlFile exists.
+If all are satisfied, it issues an access token to the client as a cookie.
 This access token is valid for an hour
 9. The client passes this access token as a cookie to server for all the subsequent requests.
 If the access token is not expired, the back end responds with the protected content, otherwise it denies.
 10. Let's say the access token expires after an hour.
 The client can again get a new access token until the ttlfile exists and the wallet holds the Quick-NFT!